telepresenceio/telepresence/docs/index.md

 host$
 ```

-We've sent a request to the Kubernetes API service, but we could similarly talk to any `Service` in the remote Kubernetes cluster, even though the container is running locally.
+You've sent a request to the Kubernetes API service, but you could similarly talk to any `Service` in the remote Kubernetes cluster, even though the container is running locally.

 Finally, since we exposed port 8080 on the remote cluster, we can run a local server (within the container) that listens on port 8080 and it will be exposed via port 8080 inside the Kubernetes pods we've created.
 Let's say we want to serve some static files from your local machine: